 The performance of the CE3.2 high throughput mode depends on the video content and the QP setting.
 In general, the method works really well, showing significant reduction in BD-bin rate, bin-to-bit ratio, decoding time, when the coding produces high bitrates.
 However, the method may not be a good choice when the bit rate is less throughput demanding.
-Therefore, it is desirable to have a tool that can enable or disable the high throughput mode at slice level.
+Therefore, it is desirable to have a flexible mechanism that can enable or disable the high throughput mode at slice level.